Brand development that increases sales velocity, guaranteed.

 Retailer Compliance

 FMCG companies must follow the rules and regulations set by retailers to sell their products.
 These rules and regulations may include adhering to the packaging requirements, ensuring product availability, and maintaining pricing consistency.
-Not following these rules can lead to delisting costing your precious time, revenues, and resources to correct the problem.
+Not following these rules can lead to delisting, costing you your precious time, revenues, and resources to correct the problem.

 At times, following specific rules can pose a challenge.
 An instance of this could be when the cost of procuring raw materials for production unexpectedly increases due to an economic downturn.